sagarkarki136/Face-and-Gun-Detection/README.md

 #
 ![](face.png)

-## I have not uploaded the trainied model's weights here .
+### I have not uploaded the trained model's weights here .
 Kindly mail me at sagarkarki136@gmail.com for the files and I will send them to you